 - a.
-You may pay your rent, either a semester or year in advance, or by regular fortnightly Direct Debit payments according to the Schedule of Fees, during the Occupancy Agreement period. - b.
+You may pay your rent, either a semester or year in advance, or by regular fortnightly Direct Debit payments according to the Schedule of Fees during the Occupancy Agreement period. - b.
 If you are unable to make a payment, you must discuss the matter with the Residence Management and state your case in writing at least three days before the rent due date. - c.
 A late payment may be approved in exceptional circumstances and as determined by the Residence Management. - d.
 If you have a debt to the Residence and you have not negotiated a suitable financial agreement, you may be refused permission to place any other optional charges on your account until the debt is settled. - e.
-Your Occupancy Agreement provides that if you owe arrears at the termination of this Agreement or are in arrears for more than 7 days, and the arrears exceed your Room Deposit the University may place a negative service indicator on the your academic record that will prevent the release of results, academic transcripts and/or the your eligibility to graduate.
+Your Occupancy Agreement provides that if you owe arrears at the termination of this Agreement or are in arrears for more than 7 days and the arrears exceed your refundable deposit, the University may place a negative service indicator on your academic record that will prevent the release of results, academic transcripts and/or your eligibility to graduate and may deny access to the residential premises.

 7.2.
-Readmissions policy (Returners)
+Room changes